engapa/zookeeper-k8s-openshift/openshift/README.md

 $ oc start-build zk-builder --commit=master
 ```

-Or build a local docker image from source directy:
+Or build a local docker image from source directly:
 ```bash
 $ ./main build_local_image
 ```

 **NOTE**: If you want to use this local/private image from containers on other projects then use the "\<project\>/NAME" value as `SOURCE_IMAGE` parameter value, and use one value of "TAGS" as `ZOO_VERSION` parameter value (e.g: test/zookeeper:3.4.14).

-## Deploy zookeeper cluster
+## Deploying zookeeper cluster

-Just type next command to create a zookeeper cluster by using statefulset resources on Openshift:
+Just type next command to create a zookeeper cluster by using a statefulset on Openshift:

 ```bash
 $ oc create -f zk[-persistent].yaml